erkghlerngm44/r-anime-soulmate-finder/README.md

 Credit to TheEnigmaBlade for their
 [soulmate finder script](https://gist.github.com/TheEnigmaBlade/24205c62280b056fde3d),
-which gave me a few ideas and the code for parts of this script.
+which gave me a few ideas for parts of this script.

 ## What do?